jamesruscoe/CSV-Interpretor-Exporter/README.md

 php artisan serve
 ```

-2. Navigate to `http://localhost:8000` in your browser
+2. Navigate to `https://uploader.local/` in your browser

 3. Upload a CSV file containing name data

 4. The application will process the file and display the results in a structured table
+5. You can also export this display at the touch of a button to which will export as a csv but re structured

 ### CSV Format